LAVA-LAB/prmc-sensitivity/README.md

 # 2. Installation from source

-While for users, we recommend to use SLURF via the Docker container, you can also build SLURF from source as follows:
+While for users, we recommend to use the Docker container, you can also build our tool from source as follows:

 - Install [Storm](https://www.stormchecker.org/documentation/obtain-storm/build.html), [pycarl](https://moves-rwth.github.io/pycarl/installation.html#installation-steps) and [stormpy](https://moves-rwth.github.io/stormpy/installation.html#installation-steps) using the instructions in the stormpy documentation.